Canadian Football League: Post-U.S. expansion era

 The CFL returned to an all-Canadian format in 1996 with nine teams; the league conducted a dispersal draft to distribute players from the disbanded American-based teams; however, the Ottawa Rough Riders, in existence since 1876, folded after the 1996 season (another dispersal draft was conducted the next year to distribute the former Rough Rider players among the remaining eight teams).
 Toronto and recently revived Montreal also were struggling; Montreal's woes were solved by moving to Percival Molson Memorial Stadium, a much smaller venue than the cavernous Olympic Stadium.
 The Winnipeg team again moved to the East Division from 1997 to 2001 to make up for the loss of Ottawa.

 In 1997, the NFL provided a US$3-million interest-free loan to the financially struggling CFL.
 In return, the NFL was granted access to CFL players entering a defined two-month window in the option year of their contract.
 This was later written into the CFL's collective bargaining agreement with its players.
 The CFL's finances have since stabilized and they eventually repaid the loan.
 The CFL–NFL agreement expired in 2006.
-Both leagues have been attempting to reach a new agreement, but the CFL broke off negotiations in November 2007 after Canadian telecommunications firm Rogers Communications paid $78 million to host seven Bills games in Toronto over five seasons (the last Bills Toronto Series game was played during the 2013 NFL season).
+Both leagues attempted to reach a new agreement, but the CFL broke off negotiations in November 2007 after Canadian telecommunications firm Rogers Communications paid $78 million to host seven Bills games in Toronto over five seasons (the last Bills Toronto Series game was played during the 2013 NFL season).

 In 2002, the league expanded back to nine teams with the creation of the Ottawa Renegades.
 After four seasons of financial losses, the Renegades were suspended indefinitely before the 2006 season; their players were absorbed by the remaining teams in a dispersal draft.
 Winnipeg was moved to the East Division again in 2006, a situation that continued until 2013.

 In 2005, the league set an all-time attendance record with a total attendance of more than 2.3 million.
 In June 2006 the league announced the launch of CFL Broadband, an internet streaming service designed to provide fans with another media platform, in addition to TSN and CBC broadcasts, to watch games live.